jedick/JMDplots/README.md

 # JMDplots

-This R package has code and data for plots from papers by Jeffrey M. Dick.
+This R package has code and data for plots from papers by [Jeffrey M. Dick](http://chnosz.net/jeff).

 Requirements are R (>= 3.1.0), [CHNOSZ](http://chnosz.net) (>= 1.3.2), and [canprot](https://github.com/jedick/canprot) (> 0.1.2, i.e. the current development version).
-knitr and rmarkdown are suggested for building the vignettes.
+knitr and rmarkdown (and a pandoc installation) are needed to build the vignettes.

 ## Installation from Github

 First install some packages from CRAN.
 **remotes** provides the `install_github` function.
-**knitr** is needed to build the vignettes.
+**knitr** is used to build the vignettes.
 **rmarkdown** creates self-contained HTML vignettes.

 ```R